oscar-mcgoldrick/weather-app/README.md

 ## Release 4

-Each of the countries has a list of it's neighbours' country codes.
-These should also be links so you can go and look at the country page for each of it's neighbours.
+Currently each country just shows a string of it's neighbours' country codes.
+Create a list that will show each neighbour's name instead and be a link to that country's page so you can visit the pages of neighbours easily.

 ![after release 4](readme-images/release-4.png)